CAIDA/bgpstream/pybgpstream/docs/api__pybgpstream.rst

       :param int stop: The end time of the interval (inclusive)
       :raises TypeError: if the start or end times are not ints

+   .. py:method::add_recent_interval_filter(interval, islive)

+      Adds an interval filter to an unstarted BGP Stream instance, based on a time period described by a special interval string relative to the current time.
+Only those records that fall within the given interval will be included in the stream.

+      The interval string takes the format "<number> <units>".
+The available units are 's', 'm', 'h', and 'd', for 'seconds', 'minutes', 'hours', and 'days' respectively.
+For example, an interval string of "3 h" will fetch the most recent 3 hours of BGP data.

+      :param str interval: the string describing the interval
+      :param bool islive: if True, BGP Stream will continue to stream live data once it has fetch the recent historical data.
+      :raises TypeError: if the interval is not a string or islive cannot be treated as a bool.

    .. py:method:: get_data_interfaces()